Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Introduction

 \subsection{Related works}

-There is a rapid growth in the use of A/B testing (or randomized controlled experiment) in various technology companies, including Google, LinkedIn, and Twitter, in order to make data-driven decisions on a new policy, such as service, feature, or product.
-It has became the gold standard for product development.
 The key idea of A/B testing is to apply causal inference methods to estimating the treatment effect of a new change under the assumption of ``no interference'' as a part of the {\it stable unit treatment value assumption} \citep[SUTVA,][]{rubin1980discussion}.
 Despite of its ubiquitousness, however, the standard A/B testing is not directly applicable for causal inference under interference, which frequently occurs in many complex systems, particularly for spatio-temporal systems.
 For instance, researchers from Google and eBay have observed that advertisers (or users) interact within online auctions.